Wendy Maybury

-Wendy Maybury is a stand-up comedian and photographer from Minneapolis, Minnesota.
+Wendy Maybury (born 1974 or 1975) is a stand-up comedian and photographer from Minneapolis, Minnesota.
 Her debut album She's Not From Around Here, produced by Grammy winner Dan Schlissel, was released June 26, 2020 on Stand Up!
 Records, and reached No. 1 on the Amazon comedy chart.

 Early life

 A self-described "military brat," Maybury was born in Japan and lived in Virginia, Alabama, Germany and other places growing up, and went to high schools in four different cities.
 Her family is from Alabama.
 Her grandfather worked as a clown, and her uncle was a magician.
 Maybury graduated from James Madison University in Virginia with a degree in teaching and Hallmark Institute of Photography.

 Career

 Photography

 A professional photographer, Maybury worked with prominent artist Mary Ellen Mark as well as fashion photographer Jerry Avenaim.
 She worked as a ship's photographer on a Mississippi River cruise ship between Minneapolis and New Orleans.